 Repairing water damage can be quite expensive.
 And, contrary to popular belief, your homeowners insurance may not cover water damage.
-If your home is damaged by slow, insidious leaks that you could have repaired, your insurance company may not cover damages.
+If slow, insidious leaks that you could have repaired damage your home, your insurance company may not cover damages.

 This is why it’s essential that you regularly inspect your home for potential leaks and places where water damage might become an issue.
 You can also prevent water damage by keeping your gutters and roof in good repair and by dealing with dampness wherever you find it.

-Your roof will need to be replaced every several years, depending on what material it’s made of.
-By regularly inspecting your roof, you’ll catch the need for repairs – or replacement – before you start having leaks that damage your home.
+Your roof will need to be replaced every ten to twenty years, depending on what material it’s made of.
+By regularly inspecting your roof, you’ll catch the need for repairs — or replacement — before you start having leaks that damage your home.

-A functional gutter system is essential for keeping water directed well away from your home’s foundation, which means less water in your basement or crawlspace.
+A functional gutter system is essential for keeping water directed well away from your home’s foundation.
+Of course, this means less water in your basement or crawlspace.
 If your gutters are clogged with debris, the water will run out the sides rather than through the downspouts.

-Heavy snowfall or rain and regular wear and tear can cause gutters to pull away from your home.
-Gutters can wear out over time and need to be replaced.
+Heavy snowfall or rain, along with regular wear and tear, can cause gutters to pull away from your home.
+Gutters can also wear out over time and need to be replaced.